MicrosoftDocs/cpp-docs/docs/dotnet/how-to-convert-image-file-formats-with-the-dotnet-framework.md

 The following code example demonstrates the <xref:System.Drawing.Image?displayProperty=fullName> class and the <xref:System.Drawing.Imaging.ImageFormat?displayProperty=fullName> enumeration used to convert and save image files.
 The following code loads an image from a .jpg file and then saves it in both .gif and .bmp file formats.

 > [!NOTE]
 >  GDI+ is included with Windows XP, Windows Server 2003, and Windows Vista and is available as a redistributable for Windows 2000.
 To download the latest redistributable, see [http://go.microsoft.com/fwlink/?linkid=11232](http://go.microsoft.com/fwlink/?linkid=11232).
-For more information, see [GDI+](_gdiplus_GDI_start_cpp).

 ## Example